malmgrenola/rooster/README.md

 ### Existing Features

-- Sign in/out - allows user to sign in to see reservations made and sign out when user would like to leave.
+- Sign in/out - allows users to sign in to see reservations made and sign out when the user would like to leave.
-- Sign up - allows user to sign up for an account so user don't have to fill out the information again.
+- Sign up - allows users to sign up for an account so users don't have to fill out the information again.
-- Find products by category - allows user to find products based on category.
+- Find products by category - allows users to find products based on category.
-- Add to click and collect basket - allows user to add product to a basket while navigating on the site.
+- Add to click and collect basket - allows users to add product to a basket while navigating on the site.
 - Create click and collect reservation - send current click and collect basket to the farm shop.
 - Set requested pickup date
 - Administrate users - CRUD
 - Administrate products - CRUD
 - Administrate categories - CRUD
 - Administrate reservations - CRUD
-- Upload product images to external CDN for use on website.
+- Upload product images to external CDN for use on this website.
+- Front page shows random products

 #### Database model

 [MongoDB](https://www.mongodb.com/) is used to store all data.
-Whtin one cluster ("Cluster0") the database "roosterDB" contain the following collections:
+Within one cluster ("Cluster0") the database "roosterDB'' contain the following collections:

 - [Users collection](#users-collection)
 - [Categories collection](#categories-collection)